Call (302) 853-2853

-I get this question constantly from boat owners around Ocean City and the Chesapeake Bay: how often do I really need to wash my boat?
-The short answer is more often than most people think, especially if you're running in saltwater.
+How often should you wash your boat?
+The short answer is more often than most people think, especially if you're running in saltwater around Ocean City or the Chesapeake Bay.

 Salt is the enemy.
 It doesn't just sit on your gel coat looking ugly.
 It actively pulls moisture from the air and creates a corrosive film that attacks everything it touches.
 Hardware, electronics, canvas, gel coat.
 Left long enough, salt accelerates oxidation and can cause permanent damage to your boat's finish.